amnezia-vpn/amnezia.org-content/docs/en/instructions/09_about_protocols/09_about_protocols.md

 and key exchange and supports various authentication methods, making it suitable for different devices and operating systems.

-Normal power consumption on mobile devices \
+Normal power consumption on mobile devices. \
 Flexible customization to meet user needs to work with different operating systems and devices. \
 Recognized by DPI analysis systems, and therefore susceptible to blocking. \
-Can operate over both TCP and UDP network protocols
+Can operate over both TCP and UDP network protocols.

 ### ShadowSocks